ldj01/e-s-t/README.md

 ### Data Processing Requirements
 This version of the Land Surface Temperature application requires the input products to be in the ESPA internal file format.

-The following input data are required to generate the spectral indicies products:
+The following input data are required to generate the Land Surface Temperature products:
+* Level 1 Product
+  - The thermal band from the level 1 product is also utilized.
 * Top of Atmosphere Reflectance (TOA)
   - TOA products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) or [L8_SR](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.
 * Elevation